dodona-edu/judge-r/README.md

  1. A description of the test.
 Preferably, this is something the student can copy-paste into their local R environment (e.g. `length(x)`, `test$p.value`, etc.).
  2. A function extracting the value to be tested from the student's environment.
 This function should take one argument (`env`) and return a value.
  3. The expected value.
-This is the value that the value extracted by the second parameter is compared to.
+This expected value is compared to the value extracted by the second argument.

 #### `test_equal`